 The lower end of the oesophagus joins the stomach.
 This area is the gastro oesophageal junction.
 Cancers that start here are gastro oesophageal junction cancers.

 How common it is

-Around 8,900 people are diagnosed with oesophageal cancer each year in the UK.
-It’s become more common over the last 40 years.
-It’s the 14th most common cancer in adults.
+In 2015, around 9,200 people were diagnosed with oesophageal cancer in the UK.
+It’s the 13th most common cancer in adults.

 Oesophageal cancer is more common in men than women.